Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: Introduction

 \subsection{Acknowledgments}

-I thank Jinwon Choi, Michel van Garrel, Rahul Pandharipande and Juliang Shen for conversations stimulating my interest in N.\ Takahashi's conjecture, which was one of the main motivation for the present work and will be discussed in the companion paper \cite{bousseau2019takahashi}.
+I thank Jinwon Choi, Michel van Garrel, Rahul Pandharipande and Junliang Shen for conversations stimulating my interest in N.\ Takahashi's conjecture, which was one of the main motivation for the present work and will be discussed in the companion paper \cite{bousseau2019takahashi}.
 I thank Richard Thomas and Tom Bridgeland for discussions at a stage where some of the ideas ultimately incorporated in this paper were still in preliminary form.
 I thank Yu-Shen Lin for an early discussion on the scattering diagram of \cite{cps}.
-I thank Tim Gabele for discussions on his work \cite{gabele2019tropical}.
+I thank Tim Gr\"afnitz for discussions on his work \cite{gabele2019tropical}.
 I thank Michel van Garrel, Penka Georgieva, Rahul Pandharipande, Vivek Shende and Bernd Siebert for invitations to conferences and seminars where this work has been presented and for related discussions.
+I thank Yuan Yao for questions on a first version of the paper.
+Finally, I thank the anonymous referee for a very careful reading and many suggestions of improvement of the exposition.

 I acknowledge the support of Dr.\ Max R\"ossler, the Walter Haefner Foundation and the ETH Z\"urich Foundation.